-Obesity is an important public health problem which is developed in the recent years, and has reached epidemic proportions.
-The prevalence of obesity has increased gradually throughout this century, and it has rise sharply in the last 10 years despite improvements in the quality of the diet and little change in energy expenditure from recreational physical activity.
-The prevalence of obesity has reached alarming levels, affecting virtually both developed and developing countries across all socio-economic groups irrespective of age, sex or ethnicity(Ref).
-With respect to childhood obesity, it has been estimated that worldwide, over 22 million children under the age of 5 are severely overweight, and that 1 in 10 children are overweight (Ref).
+Obesity is an important public health problem during the recent years.
+Obesity has reached epidemic proportions.
+The prevalence of obesity has increased gradually throughout this century.
+The prevalence of obesity has reached alarming levels, affecting virtually both developed and developing countries across all socio-economic groups irrespective of age, sex or ethnicity(1).
+Childhood obesity has been estimated that worldwide, over 22 million children under the age of 5 are severely overweight.
+One in each ten children are overweight (1-2).
 This global average reflects a wide range of prevalence level.
-It has been reported that the prevalence of overweight in Africa and Asia averages well below 10% and in the Americas and Europe, above 20% (Ref).
-It has been suggested that the proportion of school-age children affected will almost double by 2010 compared with the most recently available surveys from the late 1990s up to 2003 (1).
+The prevalence of overweight in Africa and Asia averages well below 10% and in the Americas and Europe, above 20 %( 3, 4).
+The proportion of school-age children affected will almost double by 2025 compared with the most recently available surveys from the late 1990s up to 2003 (5-7).
 Obesity is an independent risk factor for overall mortality (2).
-It has been implicated in etiologies such as heart diseases, sleep apnea, diabetes mellitus, arthritis and cancer(Ref).
-Indeed, consequences of adult obesity have been traced to social and economic factors and these variables have been shown to impacts on people currently living in the United States(Ref).
-In 1998, the World health Organization acknowledged that obesity was a "global epidemic" (4).
-Diets is one of the factors contributing to obesity as excessive calorie intake leads to weight gain(Ref).
+Obesity is associated with heart diseases, sleep apnea, diabetes mellitus, arthritis and cancer (8).
+In 2014, the World health Organization acknowledged that obesity was a "global epidemic" (4).
+Diets is one of the factors contributing to obesity as excessive calorie intake leads to weight gain (9).